Dre Campbell Farm

 16 Natural Ways to Get Rid of Whiteflies on Plants

-To naturally combat whiteflies, you can employ strategies such as introducing natural predators, using sticky traps, and/or applying neem oil.
-These remedies can help manage and eventually eliminate whitefly infestations.
+To combat whiteflies, use natural methods.
+Introduce their predators, use sticky traps, apply neem oil, etc. These remedies can help control whitefly infestations.

-Whiteflies can cause damage to a wide variety of crops, including tomato plants, sweet potatoes, and pepper plants.
-That’s why it is vital that you get them under control quickly.
+Whiteflies can harm many crops, including tomatoes, sweet potatoes, and pepper plants.
+That’s why you must get them under control quickly.

 Here’s how to get rid of whiteflies naturally: